aptivator/fretology-engine/README.md

 Datasets can consist of of whole, flat/sharp, or both types of notes and be limited to specific strings and frets.
 The library uses standard guitar tuning (E-A-D-G-B-E) by default and can use any custom tuning.
 Notes by default are grouped by strings and can also be grouped by frets.
-The latter arrangement allows for note selection from a specific fret rather than a string.

 Note picking from a dataset can be purely random or progress on a string-by-string or fret-by-fret basis.
 For the latter modes, a string or a fret is picked and notes